The Adventures of Covan the Brown-haired: Synopsis

 Then the cows went on.
 They went through a barren pasture, on which a mare and her foal were fat; a lush pasture with a starving mare and her foal, and a lake with two boats, one with happy youths going to the land of the Sun, and the other with grim shapes, going to the land of Night.
 The cows went on, and it grew so dark he could not see the cows.
 The Dog of Maol-mor, whom he had heard of, bade him stay the night.
 He did.
 In the morning, the dog was grateful, because he took what was offered and did not mock him, and so said he could call on him for aid.
 The next day, the cows ended in a barren plain.
 The raven offered him hospitality and he took it.
 The raven was grateful that he took it and did not mock it, and so said he could call on him for aid.
-The next day, the cows ended by a river.
+The next day, the cows ended up by a river.
 The famous otter Doran-donn offered Covan his hospitality, and he took it, and the otter offered to come to his aid.

 Then the cows returned, and they had milk instead of water.
 The old man was pleased and wanted to know what Covan wanted as a reward.
 Covan wanted to know how to get his brothers and sister back.
 The old man warned him that it would be hard, but told him where to get a roe with white feet and a deer's antlers, a duck with a green body and a gold neck, and a salmon with silver skin and red gills.
 If he brought those to the old man, he could get his brothers and sister back.
 The dog helped him catch the roe; the raven, the duck; and the otter, the salmon.
 The old man gave him back his sister, and restored his brothers, though they would be fated to wander forever for their idle and unfaithful ways.

 Covan asked him his name.
 He said he was the Spirit of Age.